golang-templates/seed/README.md

 GitHub Actions is out-of-the-box if you are already using GitHub.
 [Here](https://github.com/mvdan/github-actions-golang) you can learn how to use it for Go.

-However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in Makefile.
+However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in [Makefile](Makefile).

-You can also use the `docker` make target to run the build using a docker container.

 ### How can I build on Windows

 Install [tdm-gcc](https://jmeubank.github.io/tdm-gcc/) and copy `C:\TDM-GCC-64\bin\mingw32-make.exe` to `C:\TDM-GCC-64\bin\make.exe`.
+Alternatively, you may install [mingw-w64](http://mingw-w64.org/doku.php) and copy `mingw32-make.exe` accordingly.

 Alternatively use [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or develop inside a [Remote Container](https://code.visualstudio.com/docs/remote/containers).
 However, take into consideration that then you are not going to use "bare-metal" Windows.